 ● Copayments (also known as copays)

-If your health plan doesn’t cover a service, you will pay for the service’s entire cost, and it won’t count toward your out-of-pocket maximum.
+If your health plan doesn’t cover a service, you will pay for the service’s total cost, and it won’t count toward your out-of-pocket maximum.
 Any fee above what a provider can charge under their contract also doesn’t apply toward your out-of-pocket maximum.
 Monthly premiums are also not included in the out-of-pocket maximum.

 Different out-of-pocket maximums apply to in-network care than apply to out-of-network care.
 (More on this below.)